How to measure profitability: margin formulas and tips

 - Cut operating expenses: Review recurring costs like subscriptions, utilities, and overhead.
 Eliminate what you don't need.

-For more detailed strategies, check out our guide on how to increase profits.
+For more detailed strategies, check out the guide on how to increase profits.

 Track profitability automatically with Xero